dbt-labs/docs.getdbt.com/thoughts.md

 What's a good interface for that?
 Who knows 🤷‍

-## Accessibility
+## Vids
-* How do we get Loom videos close captioned?
+* How do we get Loom videos close captioned? --> upload to youtube apparently

-## The first version of videos
-* Some of them I didn't cut in the right place
+* Audio/video is outta sync

 ## Making this multi-warehouse compatible
 * Would love to do this with different warehouses.
 Maybe we put the files up